slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On society and politics

 <!--
+- we don't undertstand suffering very well. sufffering is individual. nations or corporations don't suffer.
+- opposite of corruption is patriotism!
+Changes from within is more sustainable than revolutions. we don't need individuals we need institutions that work.
+- social contracts: public promises.
+Everything is a contract!
 > *'A single death is a tragedy; a million deaths is a statistic.'*
 > *'Não há direitos sem obrigações e viceversa.' -- EF*
 > *'History is a race between education and catastrophe.' -- H.G.
 Wells*